coenraadhuman/gib/README.md

 Options:
   -p, --path <PATH>
-          Specify the path of the git project
+          Specify the path of the git project, if not specified current directory will be used --major
-      --major
           Bump current project version with a major increment --minor